 - Goods and Services Tax (GST) at 5%

-Lastly, we will visit the Saragarhi Memorial, which was built by the British for the Sikh Regiment in the British Indian Army and will know about the heroic story of Saragarhi War in 1897.
+Moving towards the Heritage Street, we will make a quick stop at the Saragarhi Memorial Gurudwara, which was also built by the British for the Sikh Regiment in the British Indian Army and depicts the heroic story of Saragarhi War of 1897.

 Private/Custom tour option